jpease/timogin/manual/performance/giving-feedback.markdown

 How would you feel if someone told you there was sauce on your face... a week after the fact?

-We provide people the greatest opportunity to benefit from feedback when we provide it promptly.
-This doesn't mean blurting it out at an inopportune time (see "3.
-Know the person").
+Feedback is more likely to be beneficial when delivered promptly.
+This doesn't mean blurting it out at an inopportune time (see points [3](#3-know-the-person) and [6](#6-seek-permission)).
 It does mean that we'll give feedback while the context is still fresh in their mind and ours.

-Delay quickly reduces feedback's power.
+Delay quickly erodes feedback's power.

 ### 6. Seek permission
-As a manager, we may have to give feedback even when someone doesn't want to hear it.
+At times we have to give feedback even when someone doesn't want to hear it.
 Nevertheless, asking "May I give you some feedback?" can help prepare the person for what we're about to say.
 In some cases, they may share that they are not in a good mental state to benefit from feedback.
-Remembering our goal, it will often be best to reschedule for a time better for them.
+Remembering our goal, it will often be best to reschedule at a time better for them.

 ### 7. Follow up
 When it comes to wiping the sauce from my face, sometimes it takes a bit of back and forth.
 Did I get it?
 How about now?

 Similarly, our initial feedback will often require follow up to achieve the desired outcome.
 Our genuine interest in the person's success is shown by following through with them.

 ## Related Topics
   * [1on1s](/manual/performance/1on1s/)